Welcome

 This article has covered the following key knowledge points:

-• The Supremacy Clause makes federal law supreme over conflicting state law.
+• The Supremacy Clause makes the Constitution, valid federal statutes, treaties, and regulations supreme over conflicting state law.

-• Express preemption occurs when Congress clearly states its intent to preempt.
+• Express preemption occurs when Congress clearly states that state law on a subject is displaced.

-• Conflict preemption applies when compliance with both federal and state law is impossible, or state law frustrates federal objectives.
+• Conflict preemption exists when it is impossible to comply with both laws, or when state law frustrates federal objectives (obstacle preemption).

-• Courts presume against preemption in areas of traditional state regulation unless Congress’s intent is clear.
+• Courts apply a presumption against preemption in areas of traditional state police power unless Congress’s intent to preempt is “clear and manifest.”

 Key Terms and Concepts